13 Sights in Segovia, Spain (with Map and Images)

 Iglesia de la Santísima Trinidad No se ha podido leer automáticamente información sobre el autor; se asume que es Pelayo2 (según los derechos de autor reclamados). / CC BY-SA 3.0

-The Church of the Holy Trinity in Segovia (Spain) is a temple with a single nave covered with a half-barrel vault and head with curved apse preceded by a straight section.
-To the south opens the atrium, as is common in Segovian Romanesque.
-To the north, a Gothic chapel and two baroque sacristies.
+The Church of the Holy Trinity in Segovia (Spain) is a temple with a single nave covered with a half-barrel vault and a chevet with a curved apse preceded by a straight section.
+To the south is the atrium, as is common in the Romanesque style of Segovia.
+To the north, a Gothic chapel and two Baroque sacristies.

 Wikipedia: Iglesia de la Santísima Trinidad (Segovia) (ES)